alan-turing-institute/r3ace/README.md

 Find out more about NixOS at [nixos.org](https://nixos.org/), or see some quick tips at [`./docs/nixos-tips.md`](docs/nixos-tips.md): which includes tips on **packaging your own software as a Nix Package**, making it installable onto one of the NixOS machines.

-**_TLDR:_** An OS is declared with a `flake.nix` file, but most of the OS configuration can be found in a `configuration.nix` file, which is imported by the `flake.nix` file.
+**_TL;DR:_** An OS is declared with a `flake.nix` file, but most of the OS configuration can be found in a `configuration.nix` file, which is imported by the `flake.nix` file.
 In short, the two files together with any other anxillary documents (SSL certificates, config files for programs to be run on the machines, etc.) make up the full configuration of each machine.

 ## Using physical infrastructure: Raspberry Pis
 To install a configuration onto a Raspberry Pi Model 4B, following these steps: